 Step 4.
 Decide on features for an MVP/MLP

 A minimum viable product (MVP) and minimum loveable product (MLP) are both abridged versions of your trucking logistics app.
 You can launch an MVP or MLP to test the app, gather feedback, find its strong and weak points, and acquire your first users.
-The main difference between an MVP and MLP is in the focus: to help your app get noticed, an MLP offers some kind of unique feature in addition to the minimum must-have features.
+The main difference between an MVP and MLP is in focus: to help your app get noticed, an MLP offers some kind of unique feature in addition to the minimum must-have features.
 You can read a more detailed comparison of MVP and MLP in our previous article.

 Features an Uber for truckers app needs